sverweij/dependency-cruiser/doc/cli.md

 - changes to files that would be part of a cruise have happened.
   This includes modifications of files already included in the earlier cruise, new files, file deletions and file renaming.
-Dependency-cruiser uses `git` to do this.
+By default dependency-cruiser uses `git` to do this (see `--cache-strategy` below for other options).
 - The parameters/ options of the cruises are still "compatible".
   The rule of thumb is that if the _existing_ cache has a broader scope than the _new_ one, the cruises are compatible and the new cruise can use the